Shuffle algebras associated to surfaces: Geometry of the moduli space of sheaves

-\text{} \end{definition}
+\end{definition}

-At the non-derived level, the fiber of $\fZ$ over a point $(\CF, x) \in \CM \times S$ parametrizes surjective maps $\phi : \CF \twoheadrightarrow \CO_x$ up to rescaling.
+At the level of usual (non-dg) schemes, the fiber of $\fZ$ over a point $(\CF, x) \in \CM \times S$ parametrizes surjective maps $\phi : \CF \twoheadrightarrow \BC_x$ up to rescaling.
 The datum of such a map is equivalent to the datum of a colength 1 subsheaf $\CF' \subset \CF$.
-As we will show in Proposition \ref{prop:hecke}, the sheaf $\CF'$ is stable if and only if $\CF$ is stable, so we conclude that the derived scheme $\fZ$ is supported on the usual scheme:
+As we will show in Proposition \ref{prop:hecke}, the sheaf $\CF'$ is stable if and only if $\CF$ is stable, so we conclude that the dg scheme $\fZ$ is supported on the usual scheme:

-where $\CO_x$ denotes the skyscraper sheaf over $x$.
+where $\BC_x$ denotes the skyscraper sheaf over the closed point $x$.
 Recall that we write $\CM = \CM'$ for the moduli space of stable sheaves with all possible $c_2$, but we use different notations to emphasize the fact that $\CF$ and $\CF'$ of \eqref{eqn:locus} lie in different copies $\CM$ and $\CM'$ of this moduli space.
 We will give a precise definition of the closed subscheme \eqref{eqn:locus} in the Appendix, by showing that it represents the functor $\sZ$ of Subsection \ref{sub:flag}.
 Because of this, $\bfZ \times S$ admits universal sheaves $\CU$, $\CU'$, together with an inclusion:

 In fact, the quotient of \eqref{eqn:incl} is supported on the graph $\Gamma : \bfZ \hookrightarrow \bfZ \times S$ of the projection $p_S : \bfZ \rightarrow S$, $p_S(\CF, \CF') = x$.
 Therefore, we have a short exact sequence: